lseseri/RecipeRatings/README.md

 **Alternative Hypothesis:** The distribution of the season when the recipe was submitted when rating is missing is not the same as the distribution of the season when the recipe was submitted when the rating is not missing.

+The graph below shows the distribution of when the rating is missing versus when the rating is not missing for the seasons a recipe was submitted.

 <iframe
   src="assets/missingness-bar-plot.html"
   width="800"